 - SCENE.

-- You don’t have to claim him.
-He IS yours.
+don’t have to claim him.
+He IS yours. - Stand

-- “Son of my name, and of my heart.”
+of my name, and of my heart.” - MY

-- Murtagh’s face when Jamie said “I release you from it.”
+face when Jamie said “I release you from it.” - He

 Agree?
 Disagree?
 What did you think of “The Fiery Cross”?
 Share with us in the comments below!